 The time it takes to learn a language is something every learner takes into account before deciding to learn a certain language.
 To help you make a time-efficient decision, The Foreign Service Institute sorted major languages around the world into 5 categories of difficulty according to their differences from English.
-Let’s see some maps first and then jump right to the categories.
+Let’s see some maps first and then jump right to the categories of the hardest languages to learn.

 CATEGORY I: 23-24 WEEKS (575-600 HOURS)